Economic theory, methodology, and secure foundations

 The objective value of money

 As mentioned, the fact that human beings are constrained to set resources into value for being able to start an economy constitutes a law imposed by nature; this is reflected in the fact that the compelled act is a necessary and sufficient condition for the realization of the process.
 The ascertainment is totally precise.
 Insight into this intrinsic law allows then to recognize the objective value of money.
 Its is in the fact that the total amount of resources brought forward ('primary product') in one period of time (for instance, one year) corresponds – in terms of value – exactly to the amount of money that is circulating in this period.
 This is because exactly this activity or precisely this primary product bears the entire economic process, both materially and in terms of value (the considered aspect – things or values – determines the result of the consideration).
 Interestingly, in this ratio the number of monetary units ($, £, €, etc.) is irrelevant because only the numbers vary, but not the reality of the constant physical relationship.
 The portion relating on average to each person merely has a different numerical value, but remains a constant material value.
 This factual context provides a conceptual bridge between the value of the existential basis and the value of the medium of exchange.
-The law is valid in a strict sense only for humanity as a whole, because differences between countries (and hence their national economies) in the distribution of natural resources and manpower differ somewhat from the arithmetic average.
+In its real sense, money has nothing to do with debt.
+Any form of debt is a man-made feature.
+And Hudson (2018) is a reminder of economic instability incurred by insisting on creditor elites and oligarchs.
+The law of being compelled to primal production is valid in a strict sense only for humanity as a whole, because differences between countries (and hence their national economies) in the distribution of natural resources and manpower differ somewhat from the arithmetic average.
 The balance achieved by trade is secondary.